 Brian joined Regulus in July 2020 as Vice President, Business Development.
 His career includes corporate business development roles at Dermira Inc. (Eli Lilly), Bird Rock Bio and Ora Inc. While at Dermira he led technology in-licensing activities to expand Dermira’s product and technology portfolio.
 He was instrumental in securing a multi-target in-licensing partnership with Takeda Pharmaceuticals and the transformative in-licensing of global rights for Lebrikizumab from Roche.
 Dermira was acquired by Eli Lilly in January of 2020.
 Brian received his B.A. and Ph.D. degrees in chemistry from the University of California, San Diego and was a postdoctoral Fellow at UC Berkeley.

 Edmund Lee, Ph.D.

-Edmund is executive director of biology at Regulus Therapeutics.
+Edmund is Vice President, Translational Medicine at Regulus Therapeutics.
 Prior to joining Regulus, he was with Hoffmann-La Roche and Millennium Pharmaceuticals (now Takeda Oncology), where he participated in the discovery of the proteosome inhibitor ixazomib (MLN9708) for the treatment of multiple myeloma.
 Edmund has led numerous discovery and translational research programs, including most recently the first anti-miR-17 oligonucleotide (RGLS4326), as well as the next-generation anti-miR-17 (RGLS8429) for the potential treatment of ADPKD.
 Edmund received his B.Sc.
 (Honors) in biochemistry from Queen’s University in Ontario Canada, his Ph.D. in cell and molecular biology from the University of Notre Dame, and completed his postdoctoral training at the Fred Hutchinson Cancer Research Center.